will-rowe/antman/docs/index.md

 ## Commands

+* `antman --setWatchDir` - Set the directory to watch
+* `antman --setWhiteList` - Set the whitelist of reference sequences (in multifasta)
 * `antman --start` - Start the antman daemon
 * `antman --stop` - Stop the antman daemon
-* `antman --setWatchDir` - Set the directory to watch
 * `antman --getPID` - Get the current PID of the daemon